 Iceland

-Iceland is a geological wonderland brimming with unique otherworldly landscapes.
-Gullfoss Falls, known as the ‘golden falls’ by locals, rushes through a mighty gash carved into the land and is the largest waterfall by volume in Europe.
-In the summer, its waters shimmer seductively in the sun but come winter, its icy waters blend in with its white wonderland surroundings, transforming into a glittering icicle curtain.
-Spend a few days exploring the Golden Circle, witnessing great geyser eruptions at Geysir and rainbow shows at the majestic Skogafoss falls, before heading into Reykjavik to rest your weary legs with a refreshing Icelandic beer in hand.
+Iceland is a geological wonder brimming with otherworldly landscapes.
+Gullfoss Falls, known as the ‘golden falls’ by locals, rushes through a mighty gash in the land and is the largest waterfall by volume in Europe.
+In the summer, its waters shimmer seductively in the sun, but come winter, its icy waters blend in with its white wonderland surroundings and transform into a glittering curtain.